 Advanced and unusual wear can reduce the ability of tread to properly grip the road in adverse conditions.
 Visually check tires for uneven wear, looking for high and low areas or unusually smooth areas and any signs of damage.
 Motorists should also check sidewalls for gouges, cuts, bulges or other irregularities.

-6. Don’t Pack On Pounds – And remember, when packing for that summer road trip, it’s important not to overload a vehicle as that can shorten tire life.
+6. Don’t Pack On Pounds – And remember, when packing for that summer road trip, it’s important not to overload a vehicle because it can shorten tire life.
 According to the RMA, every 200lbs of extra weight reduces fuel economy by one mpg.
 Motorists can check the owner’s manual for the vehicle’s maximum load.

 If you ever have questions, visit your local Continental Tire dealer as they are always happy to help!
 Just five minutes each month will help you save money and headaches down the road.